Bodycam footage shows shooting that killed Las Vegas police officer - NewsBreak

 A short time later, Hampton's vehicle was spotted by another officer driving not far from where the shooting occurred.
 Hampton refused to stop for all marked police vehicles and a PIT maneuver (precision immobilization technique) was conducted.
 Hampton was then taken into custody with the assistance of a K9 unit, according to police.

-Thai, who was shot in the torso, was transported to Sunrise Hospital and Medical Center in Las Vegas, where he died from his wounds, police said.
+Thai, who was shot in the torso, was transported to Sunrise Hospital and Medical Center in Las Vegas, where he died from his wounds.
 He was 49 and had been a member of the Las Vegas Metropolitan Police Department since 1999.
-Hampton's mother-in-law was also transported to the hospital for treatment of a non-life-threatening injury, according to police.
+Hampton's mother-in-law was also transported to the hospital for treatment of a non-life-threatening injury, police said.

 Comments / 0